Also posted on the Project Polymath blog.

 The two dependent variables, depth and breadth, were correlated positively (r = 0.59), and therefore we analyzed them separately (in each case, controlling for the other) rather than using the same predictive model.
 Discriminant validity is sup- ported by roughly 65% of variance unshared.
 At the same time, sharing 35% variance renders the statistical tests somewhat conservative, making the many significant and distinguishing relationships particularly noteworthy.

 Openness (5 factor model) correlated positively with both depth and breadth, perhaps just because these are themselves correlated.
 Thus it seems preferable to control for the other depth/breadth measure when modeling.
 In any case, O seems to be related to creative output in these data.
 Conscientiousness had negligible betas, perhaps because they control for centrality/total publications thru which the effect of C is likely to be mediated.
 They apparently did not use the other scales of the FFM inventory, or at least give the impression they didn’t.
-Maybe they did and didn’t report because near-zero results (publication bias).
+Maybe they did and didn’t report because near-zero results (reporting bias).

 Their four other personality variables correlated in the expected directions.
 Exploration and learning goal orientation with breadth and performance goal orientation and competitiveness with depth.